CypherPoet/AnimatableGradients/README.md

 }
 ```

-Taken together, a minimal, complete example would look like this:
+Taken together, a minimal, complete example could look like this:

 ```swift